Team GIles Research

 Degree: PhD at the Institute of Feminist and Gender Studies, 2017

-Understanding the Experiences and Processes of Health Canada's Evacuation Policy for Pregnant First Nations Women in Manitoba
+Thesis Title: Understanding the Experiences and Processes of Health Canada's Evacuation Policy for Pregnant First Nations Women in Manitoba

 Co-supervisor: Dr. Ivy Bourgeault